L’orizzonte della memoria

 Duration, Change and Extended Time in the Ecumenical Cemetery of Caltagirone

-• Miguel Paredes Maldonado The University of Edinburgh, United Kingdom
+• Miguel Paredes Maldonado The University of Edinburgh, Regne Unit

 This contribution uses a recent competition project for a materially lightweight intervention in a historically significant cemetery in Catania, Italy—developed as part of the author’s research-led design practice—to articulate and explore the interrelated temporal dimensions of architecture.
 In so doing, it maps these dimensions against a series of contemporary philosophical positions, which attempt to interrogate the notion of “time” beyond its relation to human experience.